Statistical inference on representational geometries: Conclusion

 \section{Conclusion}

-We present a comprehensive new methodology for inference on models of representational geometries that enables neuroscientists to draw conclusions that generalize to new subjects and conditions, can handle flexible models, and is more powerful than previous approaches.
+We present a comprehensive new methodology for inference on models of representational geometries that is more powerful than previous approaches, can handle flexible models, and enables neuroscientists to draw conclusions that generalize to new subjects and conditions.
 The validity of the methods has been established through extensive simulations and using real neural data.
 These methods enable neuroscientists working with humans and animals to evaluate complex brain-computational models with measurements of neural population activity.
 As we enter the age of big models and big data, we hope these methods will help connect computational theory to neuroscientific experiment.